Thompson scores 30, Warriors adjust to beat Lakers 127-100

-SAN FRANCISCO (AP) — After yet another big basket, Klay Thompson scurried toward the fans sitting courtside opposite the Warriors bench and raised his arms in the air to fire up an entire arena behind him.
+SAN FRANCISCO (AP) — After yet another big basket, Klay Thompson scurried toward the fans sitting courtside opposite the Warriors bench and raised his arms in the air to ignite an entire arena behind him.
 It didn’t take much the way his shots were falling.

 He has been waiting his entire life to shine against his father’s Los Angeles Lakers on the big stage.